MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 When creating or updating a Widget instance, the service worker must send the data necessary to populate the Widget.
 This data is called the payload, it includes template- and content-related data and contains the following properties:

 * `template`: The name of the template to use.
-* `data`: The data, as a String, to use with the Widget template (note that this can be stringified JSON data).
+* `data`: The data to use with the Widget template, as a `String`.
+This data can be stringified JSON data.
 * `settings`: The settings to use for the Widget instance, if any.

 ### WidgetInstance object